anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 This section is normative for uses with an ANIMA ACP.
 In the context of autonomic networks, the Pledge uses the DULL GRASP M_FLOOD mechanism to announce itself.
 Section 4.1.1 of {{RFC8995}} discusses this in more detail.
 The Registrar announces itself using ACP instance of GRASP using M_FLOOD messages.
-Autonomic Network Join Proxies MUST support GRASP discovery of Registrar as decribed in section 4.3 of {{RFC8995}} .
+Autonomic Network Join Proxies MUST support GRASP discovery of Registrar as described in section 4.3 of {{RFC8995}} .

 ### 6tisch discovery

-The discovery of Registrar by the PLedge uses the enhanced beacons as discussed in {{I-D.ietf-6tisch-enrollment-enhanced-beacon}}.
+The discovery of Registrar by the Pledge uses the enhanced beacons as discussed in {{I-D.ietf-6tisch-enrollment-enhanced-beacon}}.

 ## Pledge discovers Join Proxy